 You may have access to better tools

 Most agencies have excellent marketing tools in place.
 Their entire activity revolves around specific marketing processes.
 So they’re more willing to spend money on software.
 It translates into the best results for their clients.
 This doesn’t mean that you won’t have any marketing tools working in-house.
 It’s just more likely the company won’t invest in the most high-tech software for one employee, or a small team.
 If we look at recent data though, automation is slowly becoming a must for marketers.
 In fact, 68% of marketers are using marketing automation, according to the latest State of Marketing Report by Hubspot.
 This is a trend that most companies wanting to decrease workload and improve work efficiency follow.

 Social media management is no exception, with post scheduling being at the top of the processes suitable for automation.
-Content planning has come a long way in recent years and many companies have experienced the benefits of this type of marketing tools.
+Content planning has come a long way in recent years and many companies have experienced the benefits of this type of marketing and social media management tools.
 Clients want to see and approve social media content in a fast and simple manner.
 Sooo, ready for a quick sales pitch?
 Here it goes.
 Tools like Planable ensure everyone is in the loop with one shared space for the team and clients to collaborate while also offering essential features such as scheduling.
 Agencies need it.
 Brands need it.
 Both love it.
 How could they not?
 It makes social media managers’ lives easier.
 It keeps clients happy.